-The goal of Penn Medicine's heart transplant program is to help patients suffering from end-stage heart failure.
-Heart transplant is a complex procedure requiring an experienced and caring team and Penn's heart transplant program has the depth and experience to successfully treat those patients for whom transplant is the answer, as well as the many patients for whom it is not.
+Heart transplant is a complex procedure requiring an experienced and caring team.
+Penn's heart transplant program has the depth and experience to successfully treat those patients for whom transplant is the answer, as well as the many patients for whom it is not.

-The Penn heart transplant team is experienced in evaluating high-risk patients and understands what transplantation can provide.
-Many of the sickest patients choose Penn's heart transplant program for their care.
-As the largest heart transplant center in the Mid-Atlantic region and one of the top three heart transplant programs in the nation, surgeons at Penn have performed more than 1000 heart transplants since the program began in 1988, more than all of the other centers in the region combined.
+Our heart transplant team is experienced in evaluating high-risk patients and understands what transplantation can provide.
+Many of the sickest patients choose the program for their care.
+As the largest heart transplant center in the Mid-Atlantic region and one of the top three heart transplant programs in the nation, surgeons have performed more than 1000 heart transplants since the program began in 1988 -- more than all of the other centers in the region combined.

 Heart transplantation may be an option for patients whose hearts do not function well due to: